 The Diet that Cured my Rosacea & IBS

-I was defeated, down-trodden, bloated and lethargic when I slinked into Dr Brendan Armm’s Santa Monica office some 3 years ago.
+I was defeated, down-trodden, bloated and lethargic when I slinked into Dr. Brendan Armm’s Santa Monica office some 3 years ago.

 Out of options, I took a last leap of faith and decided to get a second opinion from a non-western doctor, which led me through the zen doors of Lotus East-West Medical Center.
 Brendan Armm is a doctor of acupuncture and oriental medicine who came highly recommended by one of my husband’s gym buddies, who swore his similar ailments had been cured.

 After a few visits, a lot of acupuncture needles, an inspection of my tongue, blood pressure and body temperature, and a lengthy conversation, Dr. Armm gave me the following diet.
 Now, I am posting this because I get asked nearly daily about the diet that helped clear my rosacea.
 I believe this diet is a healthy approach for anyone looking to take control of their health, but it is specifically contrived to remedy my highly personalized ailments.
-You might have a completely different Dosha (ayurvedic medicine), and therefore require a completely different diet plan.
-I suggest going to see Dr. Armm if you live in Los Angeles, or finding an Eastern medicine doctor to chat with in your area to help you find the best diet for your particular needs.
+You might have a completely different Dosha (ayurvedic health types), and therefore require a completely different diet plan.
+I suggest going to see Dr. Armm if you live in Los Angeles, or finding an Eastern medicine doctor to chat within your area to help you find the best diet for your particular needs.

 The Cure-All diet that Worked for Me